 Early televisions in homes

 I was a teenager at the time, and wasn't particularly interested in the coronation.
-I was more interested in the television and how it entertained us afterwards.
+I was more interested in the television itself and how it entertained us afterwards.

-The appearance of early televisions
+Appearance of early televisions

 Our television, like all televisions at that time was a bulky piece of polished wood furniture.
 Others were in boxes made of Bakelite, an early and brittle form of plastic.

-The screen was tiny - only 9 inches, measured diagonally, i.e. just under 23 centimetres, and the programmes were in black and white.
+Our screen was tiny - only 9 inches, measured diagonally, i.e. just under 23 centimetres, and the programmes were in black and white.
 Nevertheless we thought it wonderful, as previously we had had to go to the pictures (cinema) to see moving pictures.

 Poor picture quality: 405-lines and 625 lines

-The shape of early television tubes
+Shape of early television tubes

-Early television tubes had rounded ends which were the screens, and it was only the casing that made them appear rectangular.
+Early television tubes had rounded ends which were the television screens, and it was only the casing that made them appear rectangular.

 Television screen magnifiers